algosup/2023-2024-project-3-virtual-processor-team-8/User_Manual.md

 		call multiply ; Call the function multiply and return the line to jump to

+		jmp finish ; Jump to the line labeled finish

 		multiply: ; Label the current line as multiply

 			; By default, the value of rb is 0